Tours & Events for the History and Architecture Lover

 A Natchez Camellia Legacy $55

-We begin at HNF located at 108 S Commerce and will go on to Green Leaves at 303 S Rankin
+We begin at the Historic Natchez Foundation located at 108 S Commerce and will go on to Green Leaves at 303 S Rankin

 Come wile away the hours, communing with the flowers, and learn the history of one of the most storied gardens in Natchez.
 The camellias at Green Leaves were planted and meticulously documented 100 years ago by the grandfather of the current owners.
 His granddaughter will present a slide presentation about camellia history in Natchez and her family’s story, then we’ll adjourn to the gardens for a tour and light bites and sips.